lyx0/nextatic/content/pages/de/nrybot-commands.md

   Usage: ()randomwaifu, ()waifu

   Returns a random SFW waifu picture from thiswaifudoesnotexist.
-Only works in #cemetarywaltz
+Only works in #nouryxd
 * **RandomXkcd**

   Usage: ()randomxkcd